Bernard Moffatt: Bernard Moffatt's involvement

-Bernard Moffatt's involvement in Mec Vannin ebbed and flowed over the next ten years, and it was not until the early 1970s that he committed himself totally to the nationalist movement.
+Bernard Moffatt's involvement with Mec Vannin fluctuated over a decade before he fully committed to the nationalist movement in the early 1970s.

-In 1976 he helped found the Anti-Militarist Alliance, an aggregation of members from the Manx branch of the Celtic League and Mec Vannin.
-The AMA was initially formed to campaign against British military use of the Isle of Man, and it called for the closure of an army base and military bombing range.
-The AMA also campaigned to end the use of military facilities on the Island to support the war in Ireland.
-It produced the Celtic League and AMA News, a complete set of which is held in the Manx Museum (MNH) Library.
+In 1976, Moffatt co-founded the Anti-Militarist Alliance (AMA), a coalition of members from the Manx branch of the Celtic League and Mec Vannin.
+The AMA's initial focus was to campaign against the presence of military facilities on the Isle of Man, advocating for the closure of an Army base and military bombing range on the island.
+Additionally, the AMA opposed the use of military facilities on the Island that supported Operation Banner in Northern Ireland during the Troubles.
+The organization produced the Celtic League and AMA News, a complete archive of which is preserved in the Manx Museum (MNH) Library.